OpenSourceEconomics/ose-course-projects/collaborations/index.rst

 Collaboration projects
 ======================

 We set up collaboration projects with our partners from the private sector.
-These allow students to directly put the skills acquired during class into action.
+These allow students to directly put the skills acquired during class into action, gain hands-on experience in a professional data science setting, and receive feedback and mentoring from seasoned data scientists.
 We announce collaboration projects in class and also discuss there how to apply.

 Daimler AG
 ----------